TheRakib/todolistnode/README.md

 - Do the Schema in models/todo.
 - Create todos file in routes.
 Will be single file with only get/  post, as I use controller-files for the actual functions.

+- Create Controller folder, with all the controller-routes needed.
+Name the files basically for what they will do for ease of understanding.